List of Girl Meets World characters: Ms. Kossal

 Gabriella Kossal (Aisha Kabia) is the art teacher at John Quincy Adams Middle School who is impressed with Maya's art.

 Dewey/Doy

 Dewey/Doy (Cooper Friedman) is a friend of Auggie who pronounces his name "Doy" much to the annoyance of Topanga.
 He does not like his name and cries each time somebody corrects his pronunciation.

 Zay Babineaux

-Isaiah "Zay" Babineaux (Amir Mitchell-Townes) is Lucas' old friend from Texas who later moves to New York and enrolls at John Quincy Adams Middle School, who gradually befriends Riley, Maya and Farkle as he gets to know them better.
+Isaiah "Zay" Babineaux (Amir Mitchell-Townes) is Lucas' old friend from Texas who later moves to New York and enrolls at John Quincy Adams Middle School, who gradually befriends Riley, Maya and Farkle as he gets to know them better and eventually becomes the 5th member of the core group (even getting to take Maya on dates).
 He fancies himself a smooth talker, but his words and actions more often get him into trouble rather than out of it.
 When Zay and Lucas were classmates at their old school in Texas, Lucas was usually the one who bailed him out.
 Eventually, one of these situations caused Lucas to be expelled from his old school.